Integration guideIntegration guidesPlaybookDashboard

 Use stablecoin invoices where bank wires slow collection

-Stablecoin invoices are most useful where bank transfers are slow, expensive, or operationally messy.
+Stablecoin invoices are most useful where bank transfers are slow, expensive, or hard to track.
 That often means freelance work, agency retainers, B2B services, and cross-border client billing.

 In those flows, a clean hosted checkout link can reduce back-and-forth and shorten time to payment.